piomin/kubernetes-workshop/readme.md

 Go to caller-service directory `cd caller-service`.
 Then perform all the same operations as for callme-service.

 #### 2.b) Deploy applications in dev mode

 First, let's create a dedicated namespace for our workshop: `kubectl create ns workshop`. (optional)\
 Then let's set it as a default namespace for kubectl: `kubectl config set-context --current --namespace=workshop` (optional)\
-Go to callme-service directory and run Skaffold: `skaffold dev -n workshop --port-forward`.\
+Go to callme-service directory and run Skaffold: `skaffold dev -n workshop --port-forward`\
-Go to caller-service directory and run Skaffold: `skaffold dev -n workshop --port-forward`.\
+Go to caller-service directory and run Skaffold: `skaffold dev -n workshop --port-forward`

 #### 2.c) Deploy applications in debug mode

-Go to callme-service directory and run Skaffold: `skaffold debug -n workshop --port-forward`.\
+Go to callme-service directory and run Skaffold: `skaffold debug -n workshop --port-forward`\
-Go to caller-service directory and run Skaffold: `skaffold debug -n workshop --port-forward`.\
+Go to caller-service directory and run Skaffold: `skaffold debug -n workshop --port-forward`

 #### 2.d) Initialize Skaffold in multi-module mode

-Go to root directory of project `cd ..`. \
+Go to the root directory of the project (`cd ..`) \
-Now, execute command `skaffold init --XXenableJibInit` in the root of Maven project:\
+Now, execute command `skaffold init --XXenableJibInit` in the root of Maven project:

-First choose "None" [ENTER], then \
+First choose "None" for both questions
-"Do you want to write this configuration to skaffold.yaml? [y/n]". -> y\
+then
-The skaffold.yaml has been generated.\
+"Do you want to write this configuration to skaffold.yaml? [y/n]" -> y The skaffold.yaml has been generated.

 ```yaml
 apiVersion: skaffold/v2beta5
 kind: Config